Accessing Part D Prescription Medications

 Once a decision is rendered (denial or approval), a notification is faxed to the prescriber or pharmacy.
 The member is notified of the decision in writing and by telephone.

-Providers may bill directly to Health Net PBM for Medicare Part D vaccines and their administration using the CMS-1500 form.
+Providers may bill Pharmacy Services directly for Medicare Part D vaccines and their administration using the CMS-1500 form.

 Billing the Member